 The fund accounts for the District's land acquisition program.
 Sources available for appropriations for this fund are derived from debt proceeds, contributions, and grants.
 The District does not directly levy taxes for land acquisition, but may transfer funds from Corporate Fund.
-The District's land acquisition program is authorized by state statute.
-Once the District's total acreage exceeds 75,000 acres, however, bond funds may not be used to acquire additional land.
+The District's land acquisition was initialed in 1916 and is limited by State statue to the acquisition of up to 70,000 acres.